Last updated 2025-05-05.

 My assessment: true (credence: 90%).

-This claim stood out to me because a great deal of research on amyloid beta recently turned out to be fraudulent.
+This claim stood out in my memory because a great deal of research on amyloid beta recently turned out to be fraudulent.
 But upon re-reading the relevant section of Outlive, I found that none of the book’s claims relied on the fraudulent research, and in fact the book cites the fraud investigation itself:

 [Some scientists’] doubts seemed to be validated in July of 2022, when Science published an article calling into question a widely cited 2006 study that had given new impetus to the amyloid theory, at a time when it had already seemed to be weakening.14 The 2006 study had pinpointed a particular subtype of amyloid that it claimed directly caused neurodegeneration.
 That in turn inspired numerous investigations into the subtype.
 But according to the Science article, key images in that study had been falsified. (page 183–184)

-The claims made in Outlive about the apparent negative effects of amyloid beta come from research that significantly predates the recent fraud, and those older claims appear to hold up.
-The book accurately describes the current state of the field as far as I can tell: amyloid beta is associated with at least some cases of Alzheimer’s, but research into amyloid beta has so far failed to uncover any useful treatments.
+The claims made in Outlive about the apparent negative effects of amyloid beta come from studies that predate the 2006 fraud, and those older claims appear to hold up.
+The book accurately describes the current state of the field as far as I understand it: amyloid beta is associated with at least some cases of Alzheimer’s, but research into amyloid beta has so far failed to uncover any useful treatments.

 HDL cholesterol on its own doesn’t prevent heart disease